Overview of the best photonics books: 2025 update

 It treats silicon photonics from the ground up starting with material properties and then moves on to examining the individual components needed to build complex photonic systems.

 Following this, the book takes a look at hybrid and heterogeneous photonic integration as well as the fabrication of silicon photonics devices.
-It then proceeds to the practical considerations for the convergence between photonic and CMOS technology.

 The book finally closes with in-depth investigations of two contemporary hot -topics; silicon photonics for biology and silicon-based photovoltaic technology.